geoplex/elasticsearch-spatial/query/geo_shape_filter.md

     }
 }' | python -m json.tool
 ```
 In the above example we're asking for any accidents which intersect with a basic polygon.
-This yields 3401 accidents and Elasticsearch took 30ms to process the request.:
+This yields 3401 accidents and Elasticsearch took 30ms to process the request:

 ```javascript
 {